 The following activities would be a good follow up to this video.

-CRAFT: SAHARAN ROCK ART
+ACTIVITY: SAHARAN ROCK ART CRAFT

 Here's our rock art.
 Our son really enjoyed this.

-The rock art craft pictured was actually from a craft we did while studying the Lascaux caves in France and Native American rock art in California, but when I saw the Saharan rock art I thought this activity would work well here as well.
+Lascaux caves in France and Native American rock art in California, but when I saw the Saharan rock art I thought this activity would work well here as well.

 ACTIVITY: MAKE MUD BRICKS